7 Best Surfaces for Hand Building

 Cement works well because it does not stick to the clay or suck too much water from it, and it’s quite durable.
 Unlike plaster, it won’t contaminate your clay with chips and cracked bits.

 You can use pourable concrete as your work surface.
-If you don’t already have a cement slab somewhere in your home, pour two layers of cement mix on top of a sturdy table or container.
+If you don’t already have a cement slab in your home, pour two layers of cement mix onto a sturdy table or container.

 Like the plaster, you can buy and make your own cement boards with Hydrostone, These can be made the same as plasterboards, and you can then fit them on a tabletop.

 If you don’t have the resources to buy concrete or concrete boards, you can use your concrete floor as the Hand Building and Wedging surface.
-Concrete is a fantastic surface because it’s cold, doesn’t dry out your clay as much as plaster, and it’s easy to clean after.
+Concrete is a fantastic surface because it’s cold, doesn’t dry out your clay as much as plaster does, and is easy to clean after.

 You don’t have to worry about wobbling or sliding edges with the floor.
-You can use all the force you need to Wedge and Hand build your clay, which costs nothing.
+You can use as much force as you need to Wedge and Hand build your clay, which costs nothing.
 Just make sure it’s clean before you start wedging to keep your clay uncontaminated.

 If you have the stamina and don’t mind working on your knees when working with clay, then concrete floors will be your best friend.